dneukirchen/mod_google_calendar/readme.md

 ## Setup

-Download the package from xxx and install it just like any other joomla extension.
+[Download the package](http://www.rheinsurfen.de/dl/mod_google_calendar.zip) and install it just like any other joomla extension.

 Go to the module settings and insert your google calendar api key and the calendar id.